On this page

 About the project

-The Victorian Government is joining with development partners – MAB corporation and community housing provider HousingFirst – to completely rebuild the Preston estates and deliver more social housing to better meet demand.
+The Victorian Government is joining with development partner MAB Corporation, and registered housing association HousingFirst, to redevelop the Preston sites to provide social, affordable and private housing dwellings.

 - Buildings that are designed to make the most of the open space and public realm

 - An artist’s live/work studio

 - An onsite HousingFirst office to support tenants